dash1291/commonplace/README.md

 Create a new repository for your project.
 In it, create a basic `package.json` file.
 You can do this very easily by running `npm init`.

-Next, install commonplace by running `npm install commonplace --save`.
+Next, install commonplace by running `npm install commonplace -g`.
+If you already have commonplace installed, update it with `npm update -g commonplace`.

 ### Creating the commonplace base template